cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-table.md

 :   A partition using `FOR VALUES` uses the same syntax for partition_bound_spec> as [CREATE TABLE](/docs/sql-statements/sql-statement-create-table.md).
 The partition bound specification must correspond to the partitioning strategy and partition key of the target table.
 The table to be attached must have all the same columns as the target table and no more; moreover, the column types must also match.
 Also, it must have all of the `NOT NULL` and `CHECK` constraints of the target table.
 Currently `FOREIGN KEY` constraints are not considered. `UNIQUE` and `PRIMARY KEY` constraints from the parent table will be created in the partition, if they don't already exist.
 If any of the `CHECK` constraints of the table being attached are marked `NO INHERIT`, the command will fail; such constraints must be recreated without the `NO INHERIT` clause.

-:   If the new partition is a regular table, Greenplum Database performs a full table scan to check that existing rows in the table do not violate the partition constraint.
+:   If the new partition is a regular table, Cloudberry Database performs a full table scan to check that existing rows in the table do not violate the partition constraint.
 It is possible to avoid this scan by adding a valid `CHECK` constraint to the table that allows only rows satisfying the desired partition constraint before running this command.
 The `CHECK` constraint will be used to determine that the table need not be scanned to validate the partition constraint.
 This does not work, however, if any of the partition keys is an expression and the partition does not accept `NULL` values.
 If attaching a list partition that will not accept `NULL` values, also add a `NOT NULL` constraint to the partition key column, unless it's an expression.

 :   If the new partition is a foreign table, nothing is done to verify that all of the rows in the foreign table obey the partition constraint.
 (See the discussion in [CREATE FOREIGN TABLE](/docs/sql-statements/sql-statement-create-foreign-table.md) about constraints on the foreign table.)